 - Private Residential Pool means any individually owned swimming pool which is built in connection with a single-family residence the use of which shall be confined to the family of the owner and his guests.
-This shall not include- any type of cooperative housing or joint tenancy of two or more families, and shall be located within the same property boundary as the family dwelling building to which it serves. - Rate-of-Flow Indicator means a device installed on the pool recirculation piping or backwash line to indicate recirculation flow of the pool or backwash flow in gallons per minute. - Scuba Pool means a special purpose pool designed with the intent of training scuba divers. - Serious Injury means any injury: Requiring emergency service response where a person needs medical treatment as determined by the emergency response personnel; and/or resulting in a person seeking medical attention at a hospital emergency room or admission to a hospital. - Spray pool means an artificial pool for use by children into which water is sprayed but is not allowed to pond in the bottom of the pool. - Stabilizer (Cyanuric Acid) means a chemical that helps prolong the useful life of chlorine in the water by slowing down chlorine evaporation due to sunlight. - Surface Skimmer means a device used to remove surface debris from the pool over a self-adjusting weir. - Surge Tank means a tank receiving the gravity flow water from the overflow gutter and main drain(s) from which the recirculation pump takes suction.
+This shall not include any type of cooperative housing or joint tenancy of two or more families, and shall be located within the same property boundary as the family dwelling building to which it serves. - Rate-of-Flow Indicator means a device installed on the pool recirculation piping or backwash line to indicate recirculation flow of the pool or backwash flow in gallons per minute. - Readily Accessible means an item or device that is capable of being reached and utilized quickly for operation, safety or inspection purposes without requiring those to whom use is essential to climb over, remove obstacles, and search for intended item/device, or anything else that requires undo time to utilize. - Scuba Pool means a special purpose pool designed with the intent of training scuba divers. - Serious Injury means any injury: Requiring emergency service response where a person needs medical treatment as determined by the emergency response personnel; and/or resulting in a person seeking medical attention at a hospital emergency room or admission to a hospital. - Spray pool/Spray ground means an artificial pool for use by children into which water is sprayed but is not allowed to pond in the bottom of the pool. - Stabilizer (Cyanuric Acid) means a chemical that helps prolong the useful life of chlorine in the water by slowing down chlorine loss due to sunlight. - Surface Skimmer means a device used to remove surface debris from the pool over a self-adjusting weir. - Surge Tank means a tank receiving the gravity flow water from the overflow gutter and main drain(s) from which the recirculation pump takes suction.
 This may also be referred to as a balance tank. - Turbidity means a cloudy condition of the water due to the presence of extremely fine particulate materials in suspension that interfere with the passage of light. - Turnover means the period of time (usually in hours) required to circulate a volume of water equal to the pool capacity.
-The turnover rate is the number of times a quantity of water equal to the pool capacity passes through the filters within a stated time (usually turnovers per day). - UL means Underwriters Laboratory. - Water Recreation Attraction means a swimming facility open to the general public with design and operational features that provides patron recreational activity which is different from that associated with a conventional swimming pool in that the purpose fully involves immersion of the body partially or totally in the water.
+The turnover rate is the number of times a quantity of water equal to the pool capacity passes through the filters within a stated time (usually turnovers per day). - UL means Underwriters Laboratory.

+- Water Recreation Attraction means a swimming facility open to the general public with design and operational features that provides patron recreational activity which is different from that associated with a conventional swimming pool in that the purpose fully involves immersion of the body partially or totally in the water.
 Water recreation attractions include, but are not limited to, water amusement lagoons, water slides and wave pools. - Water Slide means a special purpose facility which consists of one or more flumes, a plunge pool, pump reservoir, filtration, disinfection and chemical treatment facilities.